What Is Librium Withdrawal?

-As a habit-forming benzodiazepine, Librium can lead to dependence after only a few weeks of chronic use.
-Like all benzos, Librium enhances the effects of neurotransmitters in the brain that make the user feel calm.
+As a habit-forming benzodiazepine, Librium can lead to dependence and addiction after only a few weeks of chronic use.
+Like all benzos, Librium enhances the effects of the neurotransmitter GABA (Gamma-animobutyric acid) in the brain, producing feelings of calmness and relaxation.
 Over time, the user’s brain becomes reliant on Librium to feel this way.

-If the user suddenly quits taking Librium, their brain will still produce calming neurotransmitters—he or she just won’t feel their effects as greatly.
+If the user suddenly quits taking Librium after developing a tolerance or addiction, their brain will still produce calming neurotransmitters—he or she just won’t feel their effects as greatly.
 The user will begin to feel anxious, their blood pressure and heart rate will increase, and they’ll experience a number of other symptoms of Librium withdrawal.

 Users may continue to experience psychological symptoms of Librium withdrawal for some time.
-The psychological dependence from a Librium addiction is often much harder to overcome than the physical one.
-It can take months or even years for some users to break free of the mental hold Librium has on them.
-An addiction treatment program and ongoing therapy can help users overcome this psychological dependence, giving them their best chance at a successful recovery.
+This is known as post-acute withdrawal syndrome, or PAWS.
+PAWS from a Librium addiction is just as hard, and in many cases harder to overcome, than the acute withdrawal phase dominated by physical symptoms.
+It can take 18-24 months for some users to break free of the mental hold Librium has on them.
+An addiction treatment program and ongoing therapy can help users overcome PAWS, giving them their best chance at a successful recovery.

 See how Jerry